What can I do with a Family and Child Studies (FCST) degree?

 We suggest you meet with your faculty advisor to review other options.
 Only a small amount of overloads are granted each semester, and there are some courses where it isn't possible to overload at all.

-If you and your advisor have determined there aren't any other courses you can take, stop by the FCST Department office, UN #4144 to fill out an overload/override form.
-Also, continue to check WESS in the event seats become available in the course you want or if new sections of the course are opened.
+If you and your advisor have determined there aren't any other courses you can take, email FCSTregister@mail.montclair.edu.
+Also, continue to check NEST in the event seats become available in the course you want or if new sections of the course are opened.

 I'm an accepted transfer student in the Family and Child Studies major.
 Who should I see to help me get started at Montclair State University?